 5 The Darling Ave, Broadbeach QLD 4218

 Dorsett Gold Coast is Australia’s first Dorsett hotel, so when it opened its doors in December 2021, it’s safe to say it made a splash.
 Located within The Star, the stylish Dorsett boasts 313 chic hotel rooms all decked out with top-of-the-range appliances, sweeping coastline, ocean and Hinterland views and king beds in every room.
-If you don’t get excited about a king bed, you need to rethink your priorities.
+In my opinion, if you don’t get excited about a king bed, you need to rethink your priorities.

-While the rooms are certainly impressive, it’s Dorsett’s hotel features and location that secures it as one of the Gold Coast’s best hotels.
-You’ll have exclusive access to Isoletto Pool Club, a heated 12-metre rooftop infinity pool, direct connection to The Star and all its venues and the hotel’s Level 19 Executive VIP Lounge.
-We love that all of the hotel’s impressive artworks are designed by Gold Coast locals.
+While the rooms are certainly impressive, for me, it’s Dorsett’s hotel features and location that makes it one of the best accommodation options on the Gold Coast.
+You’ll have access to Isoletto Pool Club, a heated 12-metre rooftop infinity pool, direct connection to The Star and all its venues and the hotel’s Level 19 Executive VIP Lounge.
+I also love that all of the hotel’s impressive artworks are designed by Gold Coast locals.

 The Darling